data-integrations/topn/README.md

     +================+
 ```

-If "ignoreNull" property is set to 'true' to ignore records with NULL values in age field, the output records will be:
+If Null Field Value is set to 'true' to ignore records with NULL values in "age" field, the output records will be:

 ```
     +================+